 Step 1: Measure Twice, Cut Once

-Determine the number and length of pieces of baseboard, cap, and shoe molding you will need to complete the job.
+Prep room for trim installation.
+Move any excess furniture, cords, curtains, etc. that are near the walls.
+Then determine the number and length of pieces of baseboard, cap, and shoe molding you will need to complete the job.
 Measure the sections of straight wall to be trimmed.
 Write down the length of each wall; divide that measurement by the length of the baseboard material you will be using (see types of baseboards above); and then multiply that number by 1.1 to figure the total footage you will need plus 10 percent extra for joints and scraps left over from making cuts.
 If you're layering on shoe and cap moldings, repeat the measurements for each type of trim.

 Step 2: Cut Baseboard Moldings